moienr/TemporalGAN/README.md

 # Proposed Model
-The architecutre of the proposed model is shown below.
-For detailed information please refer to the paper.
+The architecture of the proposed model is shown below.
+For detailed information, please refer to the paper.

 | Generator | Discriminator |
 | :---: | :---: |